aditya7076/CloudWatchMetrics/README.md

 From your terminal:

-9. Clone Project from github.
+9. Clone Project from Github.

    https://github.com/ccrshishir1/CloudWatchMetrics.git